DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/12-15 Meeting Notes.md

 - (WIP) Whenever the player gets a new upgrade, they fire off a burst of energy
 - Enemies now dissolve on death instead of just disappearing>)

+### New Upgrade Room
+- Mikel made a new upgrade room for the player to select spell upgrades in.

 # Playtesting!!!
 None of the stuff above matters if it doesn't feel good.
 I need people to tell me if it feels good or bad.
 Here are some things to keep in mind when playtesting:
 - Is the combat too repetitive?
 Do you feel like if you had to play this game for at least an hour, you'd get bored of it?